-The assessment found the gender composition of commissions to be extremely skewed.
-Since the passage of the RTI Act in 2005, merely 10% of all information commissioners across the country have been women.
-In terms of Chief Information Commissioners, the gender parity is even worse, with only 5% chiefs being women (Chart 3).
-As of October 2022, none of the information commissions is headed by a woman.
+In terms of Chief Information Commissioners, the gender parity is even worse, with only 5% chiefs ever being women (Chart 3).
+As of October 12, 2023, none of the information commissions was headed by a woman.

 Clearly much needs to be done to address the poor representation of women in information commissions.